-Since June 2020, a group consisting of the Moderators, officials, and outside legal counsel has been considering how to conduct our elections and our Town and School District meetings.
-Over the course of numerous Zoom calls, the group has considered the status of the pandemic in Bow and the constantly evolving guidance from the Legislature, the Secretary of State's office and the New Hampshire Municipal Association regarding the ways to conduct elections and meetings.
-We considered every permissible plan from not only a legal and practical perspective, but also from the perspective of minimizing unnecessary risks to the health and safety of our voters, officials and volunteers.
+Since June 2020, a group consisting of the Moderators, officials, and outside legal counsel has been considering how to conduct the 2020 elections and our 2021 Town and School District meetings.
+Over the course of 11 Zoom calls, the group considered the status of the pandemic in Bow and the constantly evolving guidance from the Legislature, the Secretary of State's office and the New Hampshire Municipal Association regarding the ways to conduct elections and meetings.
+We considered every permissible plan from not only a legal and practical perspective, but also from the perspective of the risks that all of us are facing in the pandemic.
 No plan for our meetings was as good as the traditional meetings we had before the pandemic.
-However, we decided that the health and safety protocols that have been developed at the State level were acceptable to protect our voters.
-(See State of New Hampshire Governor's Reopening Task Force Universal Best Practices.)
+However, we decided that the health and safety protocols that were developed by the School District to protect our students, administrators and staff were acceptable to protect our voters.
 We recognize that not everyone will agree with our plan, but we hope everyone recognizes that the decisions by our Town and School District officials were made after careful and extensive consideration.

-2. Why can't we do drive-through voting as the School District did 2020?
+2. Why can't we do drive-through voting as the School District did last year?

-Under current law, the polls for drive-through voting would need to remain open as many hours as regular polls would be (from 7:00 a.m. to 7:00 p.m.).
+Keeping to the March dates made drive-through voting unworkable under current law.
+Under current law, drive-through voting would need to remain open as many hours as polls would be (from 7:00 a.m. to 7:00 p.m.).
 It is impractical to expect the many volunteer poll workers and officials it takes to carry out the elections and business meetings to work outside for 12 hours in March, especially if weather is inclement.
-In addition, with the expiration of Executive Orders relating to alternate meeting formats, it is unlikely that drive-through voting would be permitted at this time.
 Therefore, the Town and School District decided to stick with the traditional meeting format with appropriate public health safeguards.